tsdat/tsdat/docs/tutorials/vap_pipelines.md

 "Raw Data from Spotter Buoy.zip" and download it.
 Unzip the folder and run the *spotter* ingest pipeline.

-TODO: Add setup errors section, table of contents and what covers what, sh file

 ## Installing the Pipeline Repository
 We'll begin by cloning or downloading the `sofar_spotter_pipelines` repository.
 There are 4 pipelines in this repository: